PavlaBerankova/MyRecipe/README.md

 ## How to Download and Test the App

-To download and test the Guess Number app on your local machine using GitHub and Xcode, follow these steps:
+To download and test the MyRecipe app on your local machine using GitHub and Xcode, follow these steps:

 1. Install Xcode on your Mac.
 You can download Xcode from the Mac App Store or from the Apple Developer website.